apache/brpc/docs/cn/bvar_c++.md

 ```

 # bvar::GFlag
-Expose important gflags as bvar so that they're monitored (in noah).
+Expose important gflags as bvar so that they're monitored.
 ```c++
 DEFINE_int32(my_flag_that_matters, 8, "...");